sebastienrousseau/generator-avionic/README.md

 * [License](#license)

 ##  Elevator Pitch
 A [Yeoman](http://yeoman.io) generator using [AngularJS](https://angularjs.org/), [Express](http://expressjs.com/), [ngCordova](http://ngcordova.com/), [Gulp](http://gulpjs.com/) and [Bower](http://bower.io/) that helps you kickstart highly sophisticated [Ionic](http://ionicframework.com/) projects to evolve and upgrade every aspect of your development to the next moonshot.

 ## Say Whaaat
 [AVIONIC ✈](http://avionic.io) is an incredibly simple mobile app creation tool for Android and iOS.

 ## Getting Started

 ### Features

-As firm believers in the highest levels of best practice and well thought out build processes [AVIONIC ✈](http://avionic.io) takes care of providing everything needed to get started.
+[AVIONIC ✈](http://avionic.io) takes care of providing everything needed to get started.

 * Gulp jobs for development, building, emulating and running your app
 * Compiles and concatenates your Sass